univention/provisioning-api/docs/about.rst

 -------

 There is a queue for each registered subscriber.
-The queues are implemented using Redis Streams.
+The queues are implemented using `NATS JetStream <https://docs.nats.io/nats-concepts/jetstream>`_.

 Each item in the queue has a timestamp.
 Messages are sent to the subscribers one by one,